Cranky Contraption Explorations

 Hernán Lira builds automata based on the culture, poetry, and music of his native country of Argentina.
 His series “Juguetes con Oficio” (Toys with a Trade) is an homage to the culture of work and represents the variety of trades that have been around him since childhood.
 Read more.

-Keith Newstead is an English automata artist who works with Cabaret Mechanical Theatre (see above).
-He loves to experiment with new styles and materials and to find new ways of creating movement.
+Keith Newstead was an English automata artist who worked with Cabaret Mechanical Theatre (see above).
+He loved to experiment with new styles and materials and to find new ways of creating movement.
 His work resonates with both children and adults, including his Tinkering Studio Robo-Bird that sits proudly at the Exploratorium.
 Read more.